Avanti West Coast: Changes and controversies

 Between 14 August and 18 September 2022, Avanti West Coast reduced its timetable, citing unofficial strike action from its employees.
-However, this allegation was disputed by Aslef, which accused the company of lying and blamed their lack of recruitment, especially of train drivers, for the problems.
-Trains were running at one service per hour on the majority of routes, as opposed to the three which would typically occur on the London Euston to Manchester Piccadilly route.
-Following these changes, Avanti West Coast was subject to public criticism; news stories emerged of numerous train cancellations, overcrowded services, delays, and expensive fares.
-Many commuters faced difficulties reaching their destinations on the reduced services and some travellers have been left to wait for to two days before travel for tickets to be released for sale.
+However, this allegation was disputed by Aslef.

 The Mayor of Greater Manchester, Andy Burnham, expressed his frustration at the operator and explained his intention to ask the then Prime Minister, Boris Johnson, to strip Avanti West Coast of their franchise.
 During September 2022, the CEO of Avanti West Coast resigned amid the timetable controversy.
 In October 2022, the UK Government extended Avanti's contract for six months but stated "drastic improvements" were necessary.
 According to figures released by the Office of Rail and Road on 12 November 2022, Avanti West Coast had the worst record of train cancellations in the year prior to this date.
-The average rate in Great Britain was 3.8%, while Avanti West Coast had a cancellation rate of 8%.
+The average cancellation rate in Great Britain was 3.8%, while Avanti West Coast's rate was 8%.

+On 19 September 2023, DfT announced the award of a National Rail Contract (NRC) to First Trenitalia, starting on 15 October 2023, with a core term of three years (to 18 October 2026) and a maximum term of nine years (to 17 October 2032).
+The House of Commons Library notes that Avanti West Coast will be one of the last two train operators to be nationalised after its contract expires.

 Services

 Avanti West Coast currently operates the same services as Virgin Trains did on the West Coast Main Line.
 However, over the course of the franchise, several timetable changes are expected to be made.
 It was anticipated that, from December 2022, an additional 263 train services would be run every week.

-Unlike services operated by London Northwestern Railway and London Overground, the Oyster contactless payment card are not valid on Avanti West Coast services between London Euston and Watford Junction, as Avanti West Coast services are pick-up only northbound and set-down only southbound at Watford Junction.
 In February 2021, Avanti West Coast launched smartcard ticketing as a more convenient and environmentally-friendly alternative to traditional paper tickets.

 Routes

-As of December 2022, Avanti West Coast intercity routes are shown below:
+As of May 2025, Avanti West Coast weekday regular intercity routes are as follows:

 Rolling stock

-Avanti West Coast commenced operations having inherited the existing Super Voyager and Pendolino fleets from Virgin Trains.
+Avanti West Coast commenced operations having inherited the Super Voyager and Pendolino fleets from Virgin Trains.
+The 56 Pendolinos underwent major refurbishment, as announced at the start of the franchise contract, between 2021 and 2024.